-At the teller counter, Bank of America’s cash withdrawal limit is based on a few factors, including:
+While there isn’t a set withdrawal limit at the counter at Bank of America, large cash withdrawals may require advance notice.
+Bank of America’s cash withdrawal limit at the teller counter is based on a few factors, including:

 - The funds available in your account

 - The type of account you have (some accounts have a minimum balance)

 - How much cash your local Bank of America has on hand (the branch may need to order the funds, which could take up to a week; it may also need to order large bills)